-Territorial Position - Situated in the area called Sarajevo Field, Sarajevo is surrounded by Olympic mountains.
-The average altitude of urban center of Sarajevo is 500 m.
+Territorial Position – Situated in the area called Sarajevo Field, Sarajevo is surrounded by the Olympic mountains.
+The average altitude of the urban center of Sarajevo is 500 m.

 Time Zone – Bosnia and Herzegovina and Sarajevo are located in Central European Time Zone (GMT +1).

 Climate – Sarajevo has a mild continental climate.
 The average summer temperature is 19.1 oC (66 F), and winter is – 1.3 oC (30 F).
 Average yearly temperature is 9.5 oC (49 F.)

 The electricity supply is 220V with 50Hz frequency.

 Water Supply It is safe to drink tap water in Sarajevo.